 Get a few different colors of petals in the same color family.
 Then, arrange the petals from the lightest shade to the darkest shade, creating a gradient effect across the length of the aisle runner.

-While you can use any colors for your ombre floral aisle runner, for a more rustic feel, try deeper, warmer colors like reds and golds.
+While you can use any colors for your ombre wedding aisle flowers, for a more rustic feel, try deeper, warmer colors like reds and golds.

 If florals aren’t rustic enough for you, keeping your aisle runner decoration simple with strategically placed garland made out of greenery can be a good option.